Aside from the usual suspects, flouride and plastics:

 “ Dissolved organic solids, such as sugar, and microscopic solid particles, such as colloids, do not significantly affect the conductivity of a solution, and are not taken into account. ”

-Again, one of the other reasons I'm using activated carbon is to help remove plastics.
+One of the main reasons I'm using activated carbon is to help remove plastics.
 Yet when I put a tea bag of carbon in my camelback, the water still tastes like plastic.
 I need to try and see if the tube or bladder causes the most effects.
-In any case, it appears that the plastic overwhelms the tea bag.
-They have inline carbon filters for the hose line, that may help, but I'm going to accept some plastic on my hikes for now.
-The carbon does keep the plastic taste from forming in my cycling water bottle, however.
+The carbon does keep the plastic taste from forming in my cycling water bottle.
+They have inline carbon filters for the hose line, and users leave positive comments.

 Update: I spent a week in Somersworth, NH, and the tap water quality is horrible, in terms of a TDS reading of 150ppm, compared with nyc 40ppm.
 A single tea bag filter (working with the pump) was only good for purifying 6 liters of water to 1ppm.
 After that, the next 6 liters went no lower than 82ppm.
 I continued filtration with an unused filter.